Plum pudding. Lachlan Hardy / flickr.com / 2009 / CC BY 2.0

 Hmmm… it’s barely been six weeks since Christmas Day?
 Who on earth wants plum pudding again so soon?

 Maybe the day is for those who didn’t get any plum pudding at Christmas, so they don’t have to wait the rest of the year for their next chance.
-After all, if you’re in the U.S., chances are you didn’t get it at all for Christmas, and that you may never have had it in your life, even.
+After all, if you’re in the U.S., chances are you didn’t get it at all for Christmas, and that you may never have had it in your entire life, even.

 Fans might point out, though, that it’s only in the past 200 years or so that plum pudding got relegated to Christmas only.

-Some say Plum Pudding Day is 23 December — that makes more sense in a way, a day to make and cook them and have them in the fridge ready to finish steaming on Christmas Day.
+Some say Plum Pudding Day is 23 December — that makes a bit more sense in a way, a day to make and cook them and have them in the fridge ready to finish steaming on Christmas Day.
 Traditionally, though, the day to make plum pudding is actually Stir-up Sunday.

 But what exactly is plum pudding?
 And where exactly are all the plums that in theory the name promises?
 CooksInfo.com has the skinny; see the links below.